 Black Tulip Collection

-The Turner Collection is composed of 14 professional watercolour brushes designed for those who want to have the full collection of rounds, flats, and detailing brushes.
+The Turner Collection is composed of 14 professional watercolor brushes designed for those who want to have the full collection of rounds, flats, and detailing brushes.
 It is a mixture of five Japanese synthetic brushes, and eight faux and real squirrel blends, it comes with a handy palette knife as well.
-It is similarly designed for watercolour, inks, gouache, and fluid acrylics.
+It is similarly designed for watercolor, inks, gouache, and fluid acrylics.
 The natural and synthetic hairs give a refined flow and holds just the right amount of water and pigment.
-The handles are made of lacquered birchwood that are perfectly balanced.
+The handles are made of lacquered birch wood that are perfectly balanced.
 This set comes with a roll-up case making it convenient to bring along just about everywhere.